LucasVanHooste/UnityOption/README.md

 If you have questions about the project or want to discuss certain features, feel free to create an issue for this on GitHub.

 ## License
-UnityOption is licenced under [MIT](https://choosealicense.com/licenses/mit/)
+UnityOption is licensed under [MIT](https://choosealicense.com/licenses/mit/)